johnyenter-briars/chrust/README.md

 Feel free to fork, update, change, modify as you see fit.
 If you would like to explicitly contribute to this project, I would love it if you:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/FeatureToChrust`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'Add some cool stuff'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin feature/FeatureToChrust`)
 5. Open a Pull Request